Bude, Mississippi

 Bude is a town in Franklin County, Mississippi, United States.
-The population was 1,063 at the 2010 census.
+As of the 2020 census, Bude had a population of 780.
 Bude is located on the north bank of the Homochitto River, which bisects the county on a diagonal running from northeast to southwest, where it flows on its way to the Mississippi River.
 U.S. Routes 98 and 84 run by Bude.

-American Railcar Industries operates a large maintenance shop in Bude.
+American Industrial Transport (AITX) operates a large maintenance shop in Bude.

 Bude appeared in a March 2017 segment of 60 Minutes because its chess team won the state championship.

 History

 Bude was founded by European Americans in 1912 and named for the former home in England of Mrs. F.L.
 Peck, whose husband was one of the town's founders.

 Geography

 Bude is located in central Franklin County.
 It is 3 mi east of Meadville, the county seat.
 US 84 leads east 28 mi to Brookhaven, and US 98 leads southeast 35 mi to McComb.
 The two highways together lead west 36 mi to Natchez.

 According to the United States Census Bureau, the town of Bude has a total area of 3.7 km2, of which 0.01 sqkm, or 0.33%, is water.

 As the town is in the center of southwest Mississippi, there is a Mississippi Public Broadcasting radio and TV antenna located in the town.